Roof Vent Installation Cost

 Planning Permission

-There is no need to apply for planning permission to install loft vents unless you live in a listed building.
-If this is the case, you should contact your local authority's building control department and seek advice.
+There is usually no need to apply for planning permission to install loft vents unless you live in a listed building or your home is subject to planning restrictions.
+If this is the case, you should contact your local authority's planning department and seek advice.

 You can also find information on the Planning Portal or from Historic England Advice Note 16 regarding Listed Building Consent.